 Tessa’s Recipe Rundown

-Taste: All the flavors just meld together and are all intensified in the rich gravy.
-Turkey is not my favorite and even I LOVED this.
+Taste: All the flavors just meld together and are all intensified by the rich gravy.

 Ease: The easiest way to prepare a Thanksgiving turkey.

-Pros: Easy, much more hands-free, doesn’t take up valuable oven space on Thanksgiving, and is super duper juicy and tender.
-You really can’t beat that!
-It’s perfect for serving a smaller group so you’re not drowning in turkey for weeks.
+Pros: Doesn’t take up valuable oven space on Thanksgiving, and is SO juicy and tender.
+Plus, it’s perfect for serving a smaller group, so it’s ideal for Friendsgiving celebrations.

 Cons: Absolutely none!